 - Brett Berquist, Director International, University of Auckland, New Zealand

-- Christian Muller, Director Strategy, DAAD, Germany
+- Christian Müller, Director of Strategy, German Academic Exchange Service (DAAD), Germany

 - Celia Partridge, Assistant Director, Partnerships and Mobility, Universities UK International, UK

 - Aasha Abdulmuhsin Ali, Postgraduate – Language and Linguistics, Universiti Malaya, Iraq

 - Nooruldeen Fernas Jumaah Alsawad, Postgraduate – Language and Linguistics, Universiti Malaya, Iraq